 States voluntarily report on Well-Child Visits in the First 15 Months of Life (W15-CH) as part of the Core Set of Children's Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Child Core Set measure specifications.

-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports as of June 3, 2019 for the Child Core Set Federal Fiscal Year (FFY) 2018 reporting cycle; see 2018 Child and Adult Health Care Quality Measures.
-For more information on Well-Child Visits in the First 15 Months of Life (W15-CH) visit Child Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Child Core Set Federal Fiscal Year (FFY) 2020 reporting cycle as of June 18, 2021; see 2020 Child and Adult Health Care Quality Measures.
+For more information on the Well-Child Visits in the First 15 Months of Life (W15-CH) measure, visit Child Health Care Quality Measures.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: CA, CO, ID, and ND.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: ID and MT.

 The Child Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
 Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.